What is a Seating license?

 - Schedule and pass the licensing Inspection

-Note: Steps 1 & 2 can be completed using a single application, Application for License and Plan Review HR 7030-Application.
+Note: Steps 1 & 2 can be completed online using DBPR online services.

 Acquiring an existing business with a licensed kitchen intact and no changes are made: